emilyselwood/RaspberryTelescope/README.md

 Project Structure
 -----------------

-The main function is in webserver.c along with all the code for dealing with the Mongoose webserver.
+* webserver.c contains the main function along with all the code for dealing with the Mongoose webserver.
 There are three "services"
     * /preview - generates a preview image (used for the live preview on the index page)
     * /capture - actually captures an image and returns it to the browser.
+Optional n query parameter to set the file name.
     * /summary - returns the summary information from the camera.
 This can be useful for debugging whats going on.

-telescopecamera.c / .h contains all the code for interfacing with the camera.
+* telescopecamera.c / .h contains all the code for interfacing with the camera.
+* stringutils.c / .h some string helper functions.

-mongoose.c / .h all the code for the mongoose web server.
+* mongoose.c / .h all the code for the mongoose web server.